- What is chlordiazepoxide hydrochloride and clidinium bromide, and how does it work (mechanism of action)?

-DRUG CLASS AND MECHANISM: Librax combines the antianxiety action of librium (chlordiazepoxide) and the antispasmodic effects of clidinium.
-It also blocks the acid secretion of the gastrointestinal tract and inhibits blocking the action of nerves that are very active in certain diseases.
+Chlordiazepoxide hydrochloride and clidinium bromide (Librax) combines the anti-anxiety action of chlordiazepoxide and the antispasmodic effects of clidinium.
+It also blocks the acid secretion of the gastrointestinal tract and inhibits the action of nerves that are very active in certain diseases.
 The FDA classifies the combination as possibly effective as additional therapy for treatment of peptic ulcers, irritable bowel syndrome (IBS), GI spasms and some intestinal infections.

 GENERIC AVAILABLE: yes